merkede/podcast-website/content/projects/AHT/index.md

 ### What is the problem, Is it a problem worth solving ...

-# What is Hedging ...

-- Our stakeholder approaches us with the problem 'Are breakdowns predictable?'

-The short answer, if I was a betting man, would be 'I think so'.
-Perhaps another answer could involve answering the questions with a series of questions:

-1) Why are you asking?
-2) What problem are you trying to solve?
-3) Is it a problem worth solving?
-4) Do we collect the data --- data collection is huge here!!

 Effects things have on other are sometimes indirect.
 Let's take an example involving a soccer ball and a broken glass.
 Sometimes, you will break a glass by